Skip to content

 This species has large and buried individuals.
 The average male height is 1.55 meters, and the average female is 1.35 meters.
 Depending on the captive individuals, their weight is on average 5 kg between women and men is 7 kg.
 Their puzzle is short, with strong muscles in the jaw area.

-A dark fur covers most of their body.
+Dark fur covers most of their body.
 Gorilla Gorilla species have a more pronounced tone than their former relatives who may show a brown or even somewhat reddish coat.

-Distribution and Accommodation
+Distribution and Habitat

 A few years ago, the distribution of western gorillas was almost in an uninhabited region, but now there are small and isolated populations and they have disappeared in the Democratic Republic of Congo.
-This species still lives in Nigeria, Equatorial Guinea, Angola, Cameroon, Central African Republic, Congo and Gabon.
+This species still lives in Nigeria, Equatorial Guinea, Angola, Cameroon, Central African Republic, Congo, and Gabon.

 Each subspecies has its own range of distribution.
-The lowland gorillas (Gorilla gorilla gorillas) live in the regions of Cameroon, Congo, Gabon, Equatorial Guinea and Central African Republic.
-It continues south of the Sanaga River, east of the Obangi River, the mouth of the Congo River.
+The lowland gorillas (Gorilla gorilla gorillas) live in the regions of Cameroon, Congo, Gabon, Equatorial Guinea, and the Central African Republic.
+It continues south of the Sanaga River, east of the Obangi River, and the mouth of the Congo River.
 Cross River Gorilla (Gorilla Gorilla Dehli) has a limited distribution, as it only lives in a small area between Nigeria and Cameroon.

 Western Gorilla